Updated July 17, 2023

 What is Fund Management?

-Fund management refers to the systematic process in which a fund manager operates, deploys, maintains, disposes, and upgrades assets in a cost effective manner while they ensure optimum return on investment.
-As such, a fund manager has to pay close attention to the return as well as the cost and risk associated with the available investment opportunities.
+Fund management refers to the systematic process in which a fund manager operates, deploys, maintains, disposes, and cost-effectively upgrades assets.
+At the same time, they ensure optimum return on investment.
+As such, a fund manager must pay close attention to the return, cost, and risk associated with the available investment opportunities.
 Another crucial aspect of fund management is the maintenance of adequate liquidity of funds to meet any upcoming obligations.

 Objectives of Fund Management

 The primary objective of fund management is to manage investments on behalf of investors.
-Besides, some of the other objectives are as follows:
+Some of the other objectives are as follows:

 - Ensure the highest level of safety and stability for the investors by focusing on investment opportunities that offer the right mix of risk and return.